benbelly/message_passing/readme.md

 advise you to just turn exceptions off.
 Nevertheless, if you have suggestions around exception safety, I'm happy to hear them.

+Building:
+-
+I built this on a Macbook Pro running OSX Mavericks using clang++.
+I expect it would build just fine on Linux, or even Windows.
+But I haven't tested it yet.

+Anyway, just run `make`, or `make -f Makefile` to build and run the test.
+Output goes to the `build/lib` and `build/include` directory.

 How to use:
 -
 1. `#include"message_passing_interfaces.h"`